 Protect yourself from thieves

-The Ponemon Institute released a study in 2012 which found that 42% of companies surveyed cited theft of a device as a reason their security was compromised.
+The Ponemon Institute released a study in 2012 that found that 42% of companies surveyed cited theft of a device as a reason their security was compromised.
 If you are traveling with your laptop, invest in an inconspicuous laptop bag with hidden zippers that make it more difficult for someone to reach in and take your device.

 The US Department of Homeland Security even suggests investing in a lock or alarm for your laptop and bag, especially if you are working in a high-traffic public area like an airport, subway, or metro.
 Alarms can be installed on the laptop itself so they will go off if someone walks away with it.

 Likewise, a lock works to secure your laptop bag to a table, chair, or bench.
 Alarms and locks are especially useful on long travel days when you may be tired and it may be more difficult to stay aware of your surroundings.

 Backup your files on a separate device